cassiorsfreitas/blog/_posts/blog-nextjs-spotify-sounds-good.md

 }
 ```

-Done!
-Now just pass this information to the interested components and be happy huhu.
-Any questions or suggestions, please let me know.
+That's it!
+Now pass this information to the relevant components and enjoy the outcome.
+If you have any questions or suggestions, feel free to reach out.